rukzuk/devdocs/_sources/php_api/php_css_api.txt

-.. php:method:: public string getColorById (string $colorId)
+.. php:method:: public string getColorById (string colorId)

 	Convert a color id to a rgba() value